David Foster (album)

-David Foster is a solo album by David Foster, released in 1986.
+David Foster is the second solo studio album by David Foster, released in 1986.
 The album is mainly instrumental with two duet-style songs featuring rare vocals from Foster himself.
 This work led to Foster receiving the Juno Award for "Instrumental Artist of the Year" in 1986 and 1987, and a Grammy Award nomination for "Best Pop Instrumental Performance" in 1986.
 Co-producer Humberto Gatica was also nominated for a Grammy Award in 1986 for "Best Engineered Recording" for this album.